roundcopy/pulent-2022/src/pages/posts/cultural-tensions-in-academia.md

 Define a transparent decision-making process that involves all stakeholders and promotes collaboration.
 Provide opportunities for diverse viewpoints to contribute to collective decision-making.

 ### Implement Policies Thoughtfully:
 Adopt policies that consider and respect cultural diversity, including flexible work arrangements and time-off policies.
-Regularly communicate these policies and transparently address any concerns or conflicts that may arise.
+Regularly communicate these policies and transparently address any concerns or conflicts.

 ### Create Psychological Safety:
 Foster a safe and inclusive environment where team members feel comfortable expressing their thoughts and perspectives without fear of marginalization or retribution.
 Encourage constructive feedback and ensure that dissenting opinions are valued.